raspy135/Qun-synthesizer/README.md

 The sequencer also has Looper.
 You can record and overdub played notes.

 ### PLY:PLAY
 The mode is simple piano playing mode.
 Scale will be determined by the scale setting.
 Useful to check the sound.
 This is probably not useful for live performance.
-The sequencer is more practical for live performance (or just use external sequencer / DAW).
+The sequencer is more practical for live performance, though you can just use an external sequencer or DAW.

 ### PLY:SEQ PLAY
 Main sequencer control mode.